When Was the Last No-Hitter For Every MLB Team?

 Boston Red Sox: May 19, 2008-Jon Lester

 On May 19, 2008, just two years after beating cancer, Jon Lester threw a masterpiece against the Kansas City Royals.
 The no-no was the 18th in Red Sox history, tied for second on the all-time list.
-It was also the fourth career no-hitter caught by Jason Varitek, which set a new MLB record that was later tied by Carlos Ruiz.
+It was also the fourth career no-hitter caught by Jason Varitek, which set a new MLB record that Carlos Ruiz later tied.

 Tampa Bay Rays: July 26, 2010-Matt Garza